MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

     ![Create user ID and password](media/wizard-step3_1.png "Create user ID and password")

+    > [!NOTE]
+    > Store the user ID and password in a safe place, as you will need them later.

 8. Once your account is setup, select **Let's go**.

     ![Finish setup](media/wizard-step4.png "Finish setup")